VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 For more detailed laptop buying advice, Tom's Hardware's laptop buying guide offers excellent technical breakdowns of component performance.

-I tested each laptop in this roundup for at least two weeks of real-world use.
 That means daily work tasks (writing, research, email), media consumption (Netflix, YouTube), and use-case specific testing (gaming for the Victus, cloud apps for the Chromebook).
-I measured battery life with standardised brightness levels, tested thermal performance under load, and assessed build quality through daily handling.
 Benchmark scores are useful, but how a laptop feels during actual use matters more.
 All testing was conducted in the UK with products purchased through normal retail channels.

 Best Overall